Skip to content

 });

-You can check yourself what getGradientColor resolves to by calling tgpu.resolve, all relevant definitions will be automatically included:
+You can see for yourself what getGradientColor resolves to by calling tgpu.resolve, all relevant definitions will be automatically included:

 // results of calling tgpu.resolve({ externals: { getGradientColor } })